NREL/OpenStudio-server/ci/README.md

 also required for both commit and PR before merges can take place on develop.
 AppVeyor is exclusively used for Windows testing.
 There are times when the integration test must be retried up to three times before success - the reason for this is not clearly understood, however the retry mechanic is implemented and working successfully.

-### Circle

-Circle 2.0 presents significant challenges for the docker-deployment use case.
-As such, the project is still using the 1.0 circle framework.
-This has significant limitations.
-It would be nice to migrate this use case to Travis if at all possible.
-Circle 1.0 only supports commit tests.
-This test must be green before merging to develop.
-The circle testing scripts live implicitly in the [docker-compose testing template](https://github.com/NREL/OpenStudio-server/blob/develop/docker-compose.test.yml) in the repo root and in [run-server-tests.sh](https://github.com/NREL/OpenStudio-server/blob/develop/docker/server/run-server-tests.sh) in the /docker/server folder.